 If the editor is using multiple style guides, then they will note the “rules” they applied from CMoS and the ones from WIT.

-• Formatting (the format of headings, the typography—what is italicized or in small caps etc.—how chapters are listed)
+• Formatting (the format of headings or chapter titles, the typography—what is italicized or in small caps etc.—how chapters are listed)

 • Numbers (when to use numerals or spell them out, how to format times and dates, etc.)